 He was right.
 She couldn’t take safety for granted, not even in her own backyard.
 There were radroaches, bloatflies, wild dogs, raiders and worse, like that thing she encountered in Concord, emerging from the sewers like a demon from hell.
 A deathclaw, they called it.
 A nightmare.

 “Just say it, Sturges.
 I need to stop being so damn stupid or I’m going to get myself killed.”

 “You aren’t stupid, you’ve been through a lot and still getting your bearings, that’s all.
 It doesn’t hurt to have someone watch your back.”

 For what seemed like the millionth time, she felt grateful for Sturges’ wasteland wisdom.
 Codsworth was programmed to help her clean a house, not survive a nuclear holocaust.
 Preston seemed perpetually distracted by the dissolution of his Minutemen organization, when he wasn’t obsessively patrolling the settlement and listening to radio messages.
 Mama Murphy spent her time sitting in a chair and talking to Dogmeat.
 The Longs kept to themselves, though she understood only too well the haunted look on Jun’s face and Marcy’s constant anger.
 They’d lost a home and a son, too.

 Sturges had shown her how to identify edible plants, butcher radstags, plant tatos, mix Radaway, and improve the weapons they looted from dead raiders.
 He gave her a crash course in everything her comfortable 21st century life had allowed her to ignore.

-When he finished with the water pump, Fiona followed him to the carport of the old Hawthorne residence, across the street from her house.
+When he finished with the purifier, Fiona followed him to the carport of the old Hawthorne residence, across the street from her house.
 A home no more.
 She couldn’t bring herself to live there, or to touch the broken crib in the corner of Shaun’s room.
 So she slept in the Hawthorne’s former kitchen with Mama Murphy nearby in the dining room and Sturges just down the hall.